 By Patty Wilber

 The other four geldings, on the other hand, really feel the need to party.
-Two of the younger boys (a three-year-old and a four-year-old) seem especially fond of removing and hiding them.
+Two of the younger boys (another three-year-old and a four-year-old) seem especially fond of removing and hiding them.
 The older gents (19 and 23) apparently can’t stand to remain out of the fray and seem to like to be de-masked.

 So, every morning, we humans get to finish the previous night’s game.
 They hide the face masks, and we seek them